Reverse total shoulder replacement for patients with “weight-bearing” shoulders

 Mean 27.7 32.4

 All these activities should be performed without the help of flexing the neck or bending the trunk and without the help of first abducting the elbow (i.e., without doing a Hornblower sign).
-Points for each function: unable to do, 0 points; very difficult to do, 1; somewhat difficult to do, 2; not difficult at all, 3.
+Points for each function: unable to do, 0; very difficult to do, 1; somewhat difficult to do, 2; not difficult at all, 3.

 ADLER: Activities of Daily Living which require active External Rotation, ADLEIR: Activities of Daily Living External and Internal Rotation.